jihyunlab/secret/README.md

 @jihyunlab/secret provides text and file encryption functions that can be easily used without separate implementation.\
 @jihyunlab/secret provides an encryption function using AES-256-CCM and securely manages the encryption key by using environment variables as the encryption key.
-It also provides a way to enter keys directly into your code.
+It also provides a way to input keys directly into your code.

 ## Requirements